blocktransfer/reg-publications/examinations/response-8/response-8.md

-[^rin]: _See_ statmenet  on the o ublic release  pof tSpring's regulatory  fglexability agenda  from Chair Atkins earlier this month, _available at_ https://www.sec.gov/newsroom/speeches-statements/atkins-2025-regulatory-agenda-090425.
-The agenda item in RIN 3235-AL55 offers a uniqeu opporruntiy for "simplifying pathways for raising capital and investor access to private businesses."
-I sincerely  appreciate its reitroduction and agree with all processing designations elected brilliantly.

 [^pierce]: _See_ Pierce statment "an expansion in the definition of exchange that would apply to any trading venue, including so-called communication protocol systems, for any type of security,"
 , _available at_  https://www.sec.gov/newsroom/speeches-statements/peirce-ats-20220126
 Profitt story at  https://lnns.co/rswev9D3A1n/4848  <!-- TAR letter note 119 -->